cybertraining-dsc/fa20-523-312/project/project.md

 ### 5.1 Analysis of extracted data and statistical information

 The first preliminary set of results were analyzed to get a general idea of how the water quality paramters vary for the system in question.
 For the purposes of data visualization, the processed data (viewed as a data-frame in python) was first analyzed to understand the four primary water-quality parameters that are being worked upon.
 The data-frames for the big data sets are shown below, along with the corresponding statistical information that were evalauted for such attributes.
+Figure 5 shows the preliminary results that were obtained for the data visualization and statistical processing tasks.

 ![Preliminary results](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/prelimresults.png)